 By first listening to understand local concerns, mitigating these concerns with our actions and finding mutually agreeable solutions, we build long-term benefits for both the company and stakeholders.

-- Our long-standing position recognizing climate change risk, transparent reporting, and proactive emission reductions have all been informed through engagement with stakeholders.
-In 2017 we took a further step on climate-related risk management leadership and introduced a target to reduce our GHG emissions intensity from operations by 5-15% by 2030.
+- Our longstanding position recognizing climate change risk, transparent reporting and proactive emissions reductions have all been informed through engagement with stakeholders.
+In 2017, we took a further step on climate-related risk-management leadership and introduced a target to reduce our greenhouse gas emissions intensity from operations by 5 to 15 percent by 2030.
 Read more about the target here.

-- While human trafficking is not related to our operations, it is an important issue in communities where we operate so we are working with our suppliers and supporting Truckers Against Trafficking (TAT).
+- While human trafficking is not related to our operations, it is an important issue in communities where we operate, so we are working with our suppliers and supporting Truckers Against Trafficking.
 The nonprofit agency educates, equips, empowers and mobilizes truckers and the travel plaza industry to combat human trafficking.
 Learn more here.

 - Hurricane Harvey was an unprecedented storm that put our employees, communities, operations and offices at risk.
 Across the organization, people helped their flooded colleagues, retirees, neighbors and others in need while continuing their work responsibilities.
 See how our employees stepped up here.

 Our goal is to engage respectfully with stakeholders to understand their values and interests, reduce the impact of our operations and contribute to economic opportunities in communities near our operations.